rocksclusters/kubernetes/README.md

 . /etc/profile.d/kube-profile.sh
 ```

-To install kubernetes on compute ndoes  create a scirpt with instructions
+To install kubernetes on compute nodes  create a scirpt with instructions
 in a directory NFS-mounted on all nodes:
 ```bash
 rocks run roll kubernetes host=compute-0-0 > /share/apps/add-k-compute.sh